numbbo/workshops/sources-webpage/source/BBOB-2019/index.rst

 Supporting material
 -------------------
-Basis of the workshop is the Comparing Continuous Optimizer platform (https://github.com/numbbo/coco), now rewritten fully in ANSI C with other languages calling the C code.
+The basis of the workshop is the Comparing Continuous Optimizer platform (https://github.com/numbbo/coco), now rewritten fully in ANSI C with other languages calling the C code.
 Languages currently available are C, Java, MATLAB/Octave, and Python.